Measuring Social Media Network Effects

+We refer to the value of a single connection, as distinct from the total value of local network effects, as connection value.
 Consumers value closer, stronger ties more than weaker, arms length ties across all platforms (Fig 2.).
 Specifically, digital connections to family members and family friends are more valuable than contacts known only online (Fig. 2A).
 Value from network connections is increasing in interaction intensity, with a sharp increase in value from digital connections to people we live with and a sharp drop in value for people who we never meet in person, especially for connections made through Facebook (Fig. 2B).
 For every platform, connections made on more than one platform are valued significantly more than connections made on only a single platform (Fig. 2C).
 This strongly suggests that connections to the same people across platforms are either imperfect substitutes or even complements, perhaps due to a desire for redundancy (if one platform were to be interrupted) or because different information is more usefully transmitted on different channels.
-There is heterogeneity in the extent to which connection on an alternate platform reduces FVP on the focal platform, suggesting varying degrees of complementarity across pairs of platforms (Fig. 2D).\footnote{Of course, purely correlational evidence is not conclusive.
+There is heterogeneity in the extent to which connection on an alternate platform reduces CVP on the focal platform, suggesting varying degrees of complementarity across pairs of platforms (Fig. 2D).\footnote{Of course, purely correlational evidence is not conclusive.
 The ideal test of this hypothesis would use exogenous changes to network connections to identify their elasticity of substitution.
-For a complete discussion of measurement of complementarity and substitution, see SOM section S.2.6.} Being connected with someone on Facebook, Instagram or LinkedIn is associated with higher valuations for that same person on every other platform.
+For a complete discussion of measurement of complementarity and substitution, see SI section S.2.6} Being connected with someone on Facebook, Instagram or LinkedIn is associated with higher valuations for that same person on every other platform.
 However, being connected with someone on X is associated with higher valuations for that person on LinkedIn, but not on Instagram and Facebook, suggesting lower relative complementarity.

 Men value connections to women on social media significantly more than they value connections to other men, particularly on Instagram, Facebook and X, while women value connections to men and women equally across all platforms (Fig. 3A).
 The relationship valuations we estimated also reveal preferences for race homophily, as same race relationships are valued more highly than mixed race relationships, on average, across social media (Fig. 3B).
 Interestingly, the higher average valuations for race homophily are driven by a single platform.
 White consumers value relationships with other white consumers significantly more than they value relationships with non-white consumers on Facebook, while same race relationships are not valued significantly more than mixed race relationships on any other platform.
 The data also reveal value disassortativity by age on one platform---Instagram.
 Valuations for connections younger than oneself are significantly higher on Instagram than valuations for connections that are older or of the same age (Fig. 3C).
 Furthermore, on Instagram, connections to alters eighteen years old or younger are valued significantly more than any other age group, which are patterns not seen on any other platform (Fig. 3D).